junh-ki/dias_kuksa/utils/cloud/maven.consumer.hono/README.md

 ## Step 2: Run Hono-InfluxDB-Connector

-The application needs a few parameters set to run.
+The application needs a few parameters that need to be set to run.
 Please make sure the following are set correctly:

 * `hono.client.username`: The username for the IoT Hub messaging endpoint (Example Format: `messaging@t20babfe7fb2840119f69e692f184127d`)
 * `hono.client.password`: The password for the IoT Hub messaging endpoint (Example Format: `s9VrzSsOQMzlSKFDgHrj`)